Skip to content

 How long before I see my first result?

 Members who treat the community as a delivery toolkit and start outreach in week one typically ship their first paid client automation within 30-45 days.
-The templates aren’t the bottleneck — finding clients is.
+The templates aren’t the bottleneck.
+Finding clients is.
 The community has outreach blueprints for this, but execution is on you.
-I hit my first billable use case on day 11, but I already had a warm lead.
+Members who already have a warm lead can move much faster, sometimes within the first two weeks.

 Can I cancel anytime without friction?